Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the driving force for outflows: Discussion

 \subsection{Extending the SMC-type extinction curve to the extreme ultraviolet}

 Because the extinction curve for the SMC has been determined from comparison of fluxes of stars at low redshift, it has only been determined observationally to $1/\lambda = 8~\mu$m$^{-1}$ \citep{Rocca-Volmerange+81,Nandy+82,Prevot+84}.
 To extrapolate to $1/\lambda >~8~\mu$m$^{-1}$ one has to depend on theoretical extinction curves from grain models.
 In Figures 2 and 3 we have used the theoretical SMC extinction curve model of \citet{Weingartner+Draine01}.
 Our composite BAL attenuation curve (Figure 5) provides important support for their prediction that an SMC-like curve continues to rise steeply out to $1/\lambda \geq 14~\mu$m$^{-1}$.
 For $1/\lambda = 14~\mu$m$^{-1}$ the Weingartner \& Draine SMC model predicts a sharp drop in the extinction.
 Although the uncertainties are larger for attenuations calculated from the {\it GALEX} filters, our results (see Figure 5) show that the attenuation curve does indeed continue its sharp rise into the extreme ultraviolet (EUV) and then declines.
 However, if the SEDs of BALQSOs and non-BALQSOs are intrinsically the same in the EUV, as we are assuming, the decline is not as great as predicted by the Weingartner \& Draine SMC model.
-It would be interesting in the future to construct EUV attenuation curves for samples matched in the equivalent width of the \ion{He}{ii} $\lambda$1640 emission line (see \citealt{Baskin+13}) since this is a good probe of the intrinsic EUV continuum.
-If the difference between the observed and predicted curves beyond 15 $\mu^{-1}$ is real it could imply a somewhat different grain size distribution from that assumed in the Weingartner \& Draine SMC model (B. T. Draine, private communication).